symfony-cmf/symfony-cmf-docs/bundles/phpcr-odm.rst

         if (!$image) { // This is normal and happens when no new image is uploaded return;
         } elseif ($this->image && $this->image->getFile()) {
-        // TODO: this is needed due to a bug in PHPCRODM (http://www.doctrine-project.org/jira/browse/PHPCR-98)
+            // TODO: needed until this bug in PHPCRODM has been fixed: https://github.com/doctrine/phpcr-odm/pull/262
-        // TODO: this can be removed once the bug is fixed
             $this->image->getFile()->setFileContent($image->getFile()->getFileContent());
         } else {
             $this->image = $image;